Conversation to Action¶

 # Get final response with tool results

-final_response = ollama.chat(
+final_response = client.chat(

 messages=messages